IceTeaAlchemist/AdaptiveC/python/i2cstuff/Readme.md

 ## Exploring i2c on the Raspberry Pi 3 b+.

-Following the Adafruit help filesfor the 16-bit ADC with i2c at
+Following the Adafruit help files for the 16-bit ADC with i2c at

 https://www.adafruit.com/product/1085